raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 ### Configuring default pin states

-The GPIOs used by the camera, default to input mode on the compute module.
-In order to [override the default pin states](../../configuration/pin-configuration.md) and define the pins used by the camera, we need to create a *dt-blob.bin* file from a source dts file with the relevant information for the GPU, and place this on the root of the first FAT partition.
+The GPIOs used by the camera default to input mode on the Compute Module.
+In order to [override the default pin states](../../configuration/pin-configuration.md) and define the pins used by the camera, we need to create a **dt-blob.bin** file from a source dts file with the relevant information for the GPU, and place this on the root of the first FAT partition.

 [Sample device tree source files](#sample-device-tree-source-files) are provided at the bottom of this document.